-Finally, the heat and humidity of the summer have dissipated, and we can all get outside and enjoy the fresh air without losing half our bodyweight to sweat!
-This is the perfect time of year to dust off that tent and head out into nature and enjoy our time – either with family, friends, or alone – indulging in some leisurely camping.
+Finally, the heat and humidity of the summer have dissipated, and we can all get outside and enjoy the fresh air without losing half our body weight to sweat!
+This is the perfect time of year to dust off that tent and head out into nature – either with family, friends, or alone – to indulge in some leisurely camping.

-However, unlike many countries, Japan does not have general ‘right to access’ laws, meaning that wild camping, unless with explicit permission from the landowner, is technically illegal.
-That doesn’t mean that people don’t do it, but we do not advise that you try yourself.
+However, unlike many countries, Japan does not have general ‘right-to-access’ laws, meaning wild camping is technically illegal unless you have explicit permission from the land owner.
+That doesn’t mean people don’t do it, but we do not advise you to try for yourself.

-Fortunately, catering to the great desire of Japanese to get out into their glorious natural surrounds, there are quite many camp spots at which you can pitch upon without the fear of being chased off by landowners or the local constabulary.
+Fortunately, catering to the desire of the Japanese to get out into their glorious natural surroundings, there are many camp spots where you can pitch a tent without the fear of being chased off by landowners or the local constabulary.

-Here are a few that you could check out if you feel like getting ‘in tents’ (geddit?) in the Hiroshima area.
+There are more than a few to check out if you feel like getting ‘in tents’ (get it?) in the Hiroshima area.

-There is a good chance that you have already been to Miyajima Island, home to the famous Itsukushima Shrine and virtually tame deer.
-But did you know that it is possible to camp on the island?
+There is a good chance you have already been to Miyajima Island, home to the famous Itsukushima Shrine and the virtually tame deer.
+But did you know it is possible to camp on the island?

 On the grounds of Tsutsumigaura Park, there are numerous camping facilities.
-There is, of course, an area in which you can pitch your tent, but should you not want to rough it you may stay in a cabin with western-style beds and a functioning kitchen.
-In a big group?
-No problem.
-Stay in one of their complexes that accommodate up to 20 people!
+There is an area in which you can pitch your tent, but should you not want to rough it, you can stay in a cabin with Western-style beds and a functioning kitchen.
+Coming with a big group?
+No problem!
+Some complexes accommodate up to 20 people.

-With a tagline of ‘play hard at one of the largest campsites in Hiroshima,’ this is a campsite that should suit the more adventurous of you down to the groundsheet.
-Open all year round – even in the snowy season – Ogidani has much for you and the whole family to do, including zip wires and forest adventure, streams to splash about in, a mountain bike course, open-air baths, and much, much more.
+With the tagline of ‘play hard at one of the largest campsites in Hiroshima,’ Ogidani Auto Camp is a campsite that should suit the more adventurous of you down to the groundsheet.
+Open all year round – even in the snowy season – Ogidani has plenty for the whole family, including zip wires and a forest adventure, streams to splash about in, a mountain bike course, open-air baths, and much more.

-All of the facilities that you might require of a camping site are included, including showers, laundry, and a barbecue.
-And if you want to enjoy a little luxury, there are a number of cabins and treehouses.
+It has all the facilities you might require of a camping site, including showers, laundry, and a barbecue.
+If you want to enjoy a little luxury, several cabins and treehouses are available to rent.